kangasbros/mempass/README.md

 Type in a passphrase and a service-related word.
 Click the buttons to generate different passwords, which are automatically copied to clipboard.

+Remember to back up your entropy string!
+Simply copy your settings.conf after the first run to usb stick etc.

 The password is automatically removed from clipboard 15 seconds later, if it is still there.

 ![screenshot](https://raw.githubusercontent.com/kangasbros/mempass/master/mempass_screenshot.png "Press the various buttons to generate deterministic content.")